AetheriumSlinky/lands-and-colours/README.md

 Ever wondered what the chances of you drawing into your colours is?

+# IMPORTANT REGARDING USER-AGENT:

+Moxfield has locked their API access to whitelisted user-agents only, which means you'll have to request one for yourself.
+The .exe file has my user-agent since it's hidden deep within the program.
+You are allowed to use that for the time being.
+If you want to test the raw code version, though, you'll need your own.

+The user-agent can be defined in the user_agent.py file.

 Run main.py and you will be prompted with several questions.

 Give the tool a Moxfield link, specified mode(s) and watch the reaallly slow simulation happen.